 While the Kenwood TK 3401D lacks some features found on rival devices such as a flashlight, SOS function and vibrating feature, it’s made robustly and is designed for intensive daily use.
 This walkie talkie has 16 analogue channels and 16 digital channels to choose from and you don’t need a licence to use this device in the UK.

-Kenwood have a superb reputation for building industrial strength walkie talkies that can be used constantly for years.
+Kenwood has a superb reputation for building industrial-strength walkie talkies that can be used constantly for years.
 The TK3401D replaces the successful TK3301 model.

 For a sophisticated walkie talkie that can’t be beaten, the Cobra AM 1035 is a great choice.
 Perfect for trekking or hiking holidays, it comes with a range of up to 12 kilometres, making staying in contact with your companions an absolute breeze.